internetarchive/dweb-mirror/INSTALLATION-work.md

 so I recommend updating before installing.

 #### GIT
-Type `git --version` in a Terminal window, if git is installed you'll get the help message,
+Type `git --version` in a Terminal window, you want git v2.0.0 or better,

 ##### ON MAC OSX
 if Git isnt installed then it should prompt you to install Xtools command line tools, accept ...

 ##### ON OTHER LINUX MACHINES
-* If is not installed or lower than v2.0.0 then See [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/install-git)
+If is not installed or lower than v2.0.0 then See [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/install-git)

 #### NODE
 Try `node --version`, it should report v10 or better, but it was v4.8.2 on Rachel3+